genomicsclass/leanpub/manuscript/random_variables.md

 ![Illustration of the null distribution.](images/R/random_variables-tmp-null_distribution_illustration-1.png)

 The figure above amounts to a histogram.
-From an actual histogram we can see that values as large as `obsdiff` are relatively rare:
+From an actual histogram, we can see that values as large as `obsdiff` are relatively rare:

 ```r